vanHeemstraSystems/ballerina-docker-microgateway-headstart/200/README.md

 The service project will have a very simple structure.
 It will be composed of the root folder, bookService, and the module with our source code, http.

+***TIP***: See instructions on how to use Docker with Ballerina at https://ballerina.io/1.2/learn/deployment/docker/

 Our service will be called ***HTTPService.bal*** and will look as follows (note: EP = EndPoint):

 ```